 Following World War II, the growing presence of the automobile led to the removal of the Houston and Texas Central railroad tracks to make way for Central Expressway.
 By 1956, the streetcar line had been removed.
 Businesses closed, residents moved to the suburbs, and the music all but stopped.
 In 1969, a new elevation of Central Expressway truncated Deep Ellum, completely obliterating the 2400 block of Elm Street, viewed by many as the center of the neighborhood.
 By the 1970s, few original businesses remained.

-In the 1980s, Deep Ellum’s music scene was reignited, helping to launch local bands like The Butthole Surfers, Old 97s, Toadies, Tripping Daisy, the New Bohemians, and countless other bands.
+In the 1980s, Deep Ellum’s music scene was reignited, helping to launch local bands like Old 97s, Toadies, Tripping Daisy, the New Bohemians, and countless other bands.
 In 1990, the music venue Trees opened and became a favorite for seeing local bands, as well as nationally known acts like Nirvana, The Flaming Lips, Radiohead, and Pearl Jam.
 Club Dada, Deep Ellum Live, and many other music venues also opened in Deep Ellum, attracting musical artists and fans from all over the world.

 Today, Deep Ellum continues to have an exploding music scene, with a reborn Trees and Club Dada, in addition to venues like the nearly 100-year-old Sons of Hermann Hall, Adair’s Saloon, The Bomb Factory, The Door, The Prophet Bar, Curtain Club, Reno’s, the intimate AllGood Cafe, the funky trailer-park meets live music scene at DoubleWide and a dynamic jazz and blues destination at The Free Man.